Skip to main content

 using namespace std;

-// CHALLENGE 1: Student Grade Manager
+// MILESTONE 1: Student Grade Manager

-// calculates averages, and ranks them.
+// Stores students and their grades, calculates averages, and ranks them.

 struct Student {